AliceO2Group/analysis-framework/docs/framework/introduction.md

 the data processing, including the final analysis.
 Each timeframe is processed independently.
-Because of the continuous nature of the data taking in Run 3, vertex-to-track association, for example, is no longer unambiguous, and thus collisions and tracks are represented as separate entities, connected by an index.
+Because of the continuous nature of the data taking in Run 3, vertex-to-track association, for example, is no longer unambiguous, and thus collisions and tracks are represented as separate arrays of analysis objects, all connected by an index.
 The analysis data model in Run 3 hence differs considerably from the hierarchical "event contents" of Runs 1 and 2.
 It is a collection of flat tables (realized by Apache Arrow tables), arranged in a relational database-like structure using index connections.

 The result of the asynchronous reconstruction is the Analysis Object Data (AOD) format, which is a set of tables which are stored to file (by default AO2D.root) as ROOT trees.